top of page

 Then, you have a straightforward answer to your question.
 If you want to move on to another research question, you are set.

-However, when you have conflicting or missing pieces pertaining to your research question, then expanding who you research will often lead to answers.
+However, when your research question has conflicting or missing pieces, expanding who you research will often lead to answers.

 In other words, the more difficulty you have researching a person, the more you will need to leverage this extended circle of that person’s community.